reymon359/how-to-live/advices/Respect nature/index.md

 ## Related advices

-- Just buy what you need
+- Buy just what you need
 - minimalism